 In California, there is no legal requirement for either parent to pay child support for an adult child attending college.
 Here is what California family law states about children and child support beyond 18 years of age:

 Under California law, Ann.Cal.Code Sec.
 390, a parent’s obligation to pay support continues until the child becomes 18 years old.
 However, the current support obligation may continue until the child is 19, if the child is unmarried and attending high school full time.
 Additionally, Sec.
 3910 allows for support of an incapacitated adult child.

 As you can see, there is no provision for college tuition or related expenses.
 Additionally, the California legislature has determined that parents have met their obligation to educate their child by enrolling him or her in public school.
 This does not include college.
 But this does not mean that it is not possible or practical to negotiate with the other parent.

 Negotiating Child Support

 It is not uncommon for parents to agree on school expenses beyond the standard child support that applies in their circumstances.
 Often this is done for the children while they are minors.
-But there is no reason the same logic cannot be applied for the purposes of paying for a child’s college education.
-This is especially true if both or one parent is a high-income earner and it would not be a burden to help their child pay for college.
+But there is no reason the same logic cannot be used for paying for a child’s college education.
+This is especially true if both or one parent is a high-income earner, and it would not be a burden to help their child pay for college.

 In summary, the California family law court cannot require the other parent to pay for college.
-But there are circumstances that may help you negotiate a college plan for your child.
-It will take some flexibility from both parents and the attitude of working together to ensure their child’s future is protected.
+But some circumstances may help you negotiate a college plan for your child.
+It will take some flexibility from both parents, and the attitude of working together to ensure their child’s future is protected.
 It will also require the assistance of a local divorce attorney who can help you understand child support rights and potential outcomes for your case.